-- Are the soybeans going to be no-till planted?
-A soybean variety with a good PRR score (and a Rcs3 gene, if possible) is recommended in no-till fields because the soil can remain wet longer.
+Are the soybeans going to be no-till planted?
+A soybean variety with a good PRR score is recommended in no-till fields because the soil can remain wet longer.

 Iron Chlorosis Deficiency (IDC)

-- What pre-emergence herbicide will be used and could there be herbicide carry over from last year’s corn?
+Could there be herbicide carryover from last year’s corn?
 Herbicide stress can aggravate IDC.

 Brown Stem Rot (BSR)

 BSR prefers to survive in soybean residue, but it can also survive in the soil for about three years after soybeans.
 BSR is more severe when it is cool and wet early and then turns hot and dry later during the reproductive stages.

 Will the soybeans be planted early?
 Early planted soybeans are more likely to experience cool, wet conditions, which favor infection of BSR.